We need great doctors in this world, but passing the MCAT is no easy task. AAMC designed it so that it takes a daunting 7h and 30 minutes.

 This is a tricky situation, but it happens from time to time.
 That’s why I recommend you pick the live online MCAT prep option.
 It will allow you to study from any place without commuting and potentially wasting your valuable time.

-A side-by-side comparison table of the three best MCAT prep courses in 2020
+A side-by-side comparison table of the three best MCAT prep courses

 Before going into an in-depth overview of each course, let’s take a look at a table where you can compare the most important features of each option.